Periodontal Therapy Williamsburg, VA

 Gum disease will not go away on its own.
 Because it is an infection, it needs to be treated professionally with an antibiotic in combination with scaling and root planing, also known as periodontal therapy.

 Scaling and root planing remove much of the plaque and tartar above and below your gum line, where bacteria produce toxins that irritate your gums and cause infections.
-Although your hygienist removes the plaque and tartar, bacteria can be left at the base of the gum pocket, which in turn will hinder healing.
+Although your hygienist removes the plaque and tartar, bacteria can remain at the base of the gum pocket, which will hinder healing.

-We use Arestin to combat this bacteria.
-We administer it directly into the infected areas or “pockets” in your gums.
+To combat this bacteria, we use Arestin, which we administer directly into the infected areas or “pockets” in your gums.

 Periodontal disease is important to treat so that you maintain the health of the bone supporting your teeth and prevent heart disease.
-We want to ensure that we are working with you to ensure you are taking all the measures you need to maintain good dental health.
-YOU and your health are very important to us!
+We want to work with you to ensure that you are taking all the measures you need to maintain good dental health.
+You and your health are very important to us!

 Does periodontal therapy hurt?